-Other Noncurrent Liabilities decreased significantly in comparison with the prior fiscal year-end.
-This decrease is the result of the School receiving forgiveness of the Paycheck Protection Program loan during the fiscal year by meeting all necessary requirements.
+Other Noncurrent Liabilities decreased in comparison with the prior fiscal year end.
+This decrease is primarily the result of the School's Paycheck Protection Program loan being forgiven during the fiscal year.

 The net pension and net OPEB liabilities, net OPEB asset, and related deferred outflows and inflows of resources related to pensions/OPEB all fluctuated significantly in comparison with the prior fiscal year-end.
-These fluctuations are primarily the result of changes in benefit terms, changes in actuarial assumptions, and greater than expected returns on pension plan investments.
+These fluctuations are primarily the result of changes in benefit terms and changes in actuarial assumptions.